iTowns/itowns/CODING.md

   downloaded during puppeteer install.
 * `DEBUG`: run Chrome in a window with the debug tools open.
 * `REMOTE_DEBUGGING`: run Chrome in headless mode and set up remote debugging.
   Example: `REMOTE_DEBUGGING=9222` will setup remote debugging on port 9222.
   Then start another Chrome instance, browse to `chrome://inspect/#devices` and add `localhost:9222` in Discover network targets.

 Note: Chrome in headless mode doesn't support the WebGL `EXT_frag_depth` extension.
 So rendering may differ and some bugs can only be present in headless mode.

+### Syntax in tests

+[mochajs](https://mochajs.org/) is used for both type of tests.
+To avoid problems with same name variables, keep them in the smallest scope.
+For example, a variable should almost always be in the `it()` section of a test.
+However, it can be useful to keep a single shared variable for a bunch of tests (in the same file).
+For this, declare it in the `describe()` section, and set it (if possible) in a `before()` section.

 ### Useful commands for continuous testing